-The New Year is upon us and with it, a fresh start.
+The New Year is upon us, and with it, a fresh start.
 For many of us, this means new dental insurance coverage.
-While you may believe that having and using dental insurance matters, it might be hard to know how to use it best.
+While you may believe that having and using dental insurance matters, knowing how to use it best can be tricky.
 Dental deductibles, maximums, coverage levels – they can be confusing!
 It all may leave you scratching your head and asking the question, “How does dental insurance really work?”
 Not to worry!
 As your local dentist near Allen & Fairview, we’re here to help you understand the basics of dental insurance and help you get the most out of your dental benefits.

-If a dental provider is considered to be an in-network dental provider, the provider has agreed to follow your insurance plan’s approved fee schedule and payment policy.
+If your dental plan is considered an in-network dental provider, the provider has agreed to follow your insurance plan’s approved fee schedule and payment policy.

 For example: If a provider charges $150 for a procedure and the insurance carrier approved amount is $75.
 By being in-network with this provider, you would save $75.